Agility at the Leadership & Organization Layers

 Another best practice we have observed is establishing a communication plan.
 This is more than just a broadcast from leadership; it’s a bidirectional feedback loop that communicates intent, invites and receives feedback transparently, and objectively measures progress.

 Lastly, one of the other key success indicators for an Agile Transformation is a greater degree of empowerment throughout the enterprise:

-- Leaders empower middle managers to resolve problems at the sub-executive level and only intervenes when management escalates issues.
+- Leaders empower middle managers to resolve problems at the sub-executive level and only intervene when management escalates issues.

-- Management empowers teams to provide guidance in terms of best practices to yield optimal results and only intervene when the team escalates issues.
+- Management empowers teams to provide guidance in terms of best practices to yield optimal results and only intervenes when the team escalates issues.

 - Team members empower each other to be informed about what high quality means at the development level and how to achieve it.
 Team members are also empowered to request resources to achieve their goals while actively radiating progress.

 This is no easy task.
 It takes a well-conceived strategy communicated by a dedicated leadership continuously and unwaveringly in order to achieve the desired results.
 That is partly why, in “The Third Wave of Agile”, SolutionsIQ Chairman Charlie Rudd calls for the role of management and leadership to be redrafted to account for the explosive growth of Agile teams and Agile adoption in general.